plenti-themes/compendium/README.md

 This blog template was designed to be readily customized for user preference.
 There are a number of variables in the index.json that will allow for enabling or disabling features and settings.

+## TODO

+1. add Tags and Category pages
+2. ~~add code to save the dark/light theme to localStorage~~
+3. add a "Sendgrid" API function for the contacts page
+4. update for WAI-ARIA
+5. add a detailed README.md that explains how to use the theme
+6. include some additional SEO tweaks
+7. transform the template to the dynamic components approach

 ## Theme Settings (index.json)

 ### title: will show title on the tab